ndrakos/blog/_posts/2020-11-30-SFR_Evolved_Backwards.md

 ## Conclusions

-The star-forming galaxies look pretty good, though the Quiescent galaxies don't match very well (though the Quiescent galaxies might be okay, since they would not necessarily be classified as Quiescent at a time $$dt$$ earlier).
+The star-forming galaxies look pretty good, but the Quiescent galaxies don't match very well (though the Quiescent galaxies might be okay, since they would not necessarily be classified as Quiescent at a time $$dt$$ earlier).